Probate Q&A Series

 5. File a Civil Lawsuit for Breach of Contract or Conversion

-If negotiations and emergency motions do not resolve the issue, you may sue the co-heir in Superior Court for breach of contract or conversion.
+If negotiations and emergency motions do not resolve the issue, you may sue the co-heir in the appropriate South Carolina court for breach of contract or conversion.
 In a breach-of-contract claim, you ask for damages equal to your share of the estate or specific performance (forcing the heir to comply).
 A conversion claim targets wrongful control over estate funds, asking the court to order return of the money.

 6. Enforce the Judgment

-After you win a judgment, you can use standard post-judgment remedies in North Carolina.
-These include garnishment of bank accounts, execution on assets, and further attachment of property the co-heir owns.
+After you win a judgment, you can use standard post-judgment remedies available under South Carolina law.
+These may include execution on assets and other lawful collection procedures.
 These remedies help you collect what the court awards.

 2. Key Steps to Enforce and Protect Estate Funds